yaal-coop/canaille/CONTRIBUTING.rst

 Publish a new release
 ---------------------

-1. Check that dependencies are up to date with ``uv sync --upgrade`` and update dependencies accordingly in separated commits.
+1. Check that dependencies are up to date with ``uv sync --upgrade`` and update dependencies accordingly in separated commits;
-2. Check that tests are still green for every supported python version, and that coverage is still at 100%, by running ``uv run tox``
+2. Check that tests are still green for every supported python version, and that coverage is still at 100%, by running ``uv run tox``;
-3. Check that the demo environments are still working
+3. Check that the demo environments are still working, both the local and the Docker one;
-4. Check that the :ref:`development/changelog:Release notes` section is correctly filled up
+4. Check that the :ref:`development/changelog:Release notes` section is correctly filled up;
-5. Increase the version number in ``pyproject.toml``
+5. Increase the version number in ``pyproject.toml``;
-6. Commit with ``git commit``
+6. Commit with ``git commit``;
-7. Build with ``uv build``
+7. Build with ``uv build``;
-8. Publish on test PyPI with ``uv publish --publish-url https://test.pypi.org/legacy/``
+8. Publish on test PyPI with ``uv publish --publish-url https://test.pypi.org/legacy/``;
 9. Install the test package somewhere with ``pip install --extra-index-url https://test.pypi.org/simple --upgrade canaille``.
-Check that everything looks fine.
+Check that everything looks fine;
-10. Publish on production PyPI ``uv publish``
+10. Publish on production PyPI ``uv publish``;
-11. Tag you commit with ``git tag XX.YY.ZZ``
+11. Tag the commit with ``git tag XX.YY.ZZ``;
-12. Push the release commit and the new tag on the repository with ``git push --tags``
+12. Push the release commit and the new tag on the repository with ``git push --tags``.